Code-Princess/philo/README.md

 I’ve implemented a simulation of the Dining Philosophers Problem in C using threads and mutexes.
 In this problem, philosophers sit around a table with a bowl of spaghetti and alternate between eating, thinking, and sleeping.
 To eat, a philosopher needs two forks—one from their left and one from their right.
 After eating, they return the forks and start sleeping, then resume thinking.
 The simulation ends if a philosopher starves.
 The goal is to ensure no philosopher starves, as they don't communicate or know if another is starving.

 ## Input arguments
-My program accepts following inputs arguments:
+Do not run this programm with more than 200 philosophers.
+Do not run with time_to_die or time_to_eat or time_to_sleep set to values lower than 60 ms. My program accepts following inputs arguments:
 | Argument                                | Description                                                                                         |
 |-----------------------------------------|-----------------------------------------------------------------------------------------------------|
 | **number_of_philosophers**              | The number of philosophers and forks.                                                               |